tomtom-international/tomtom-navigation-android-examples/README.md

-Hello and welcome to this demo application showcasing the TomTom Navigation SDK and other APIs
+Hello and welcome to this application with examples showcasing the TomTom Navigation SDK and other APIs

 This sample code is for the Android platform but TomTom also has a version for iOS.